hrbrmstr/2021-esos-nces/README.md

 ## Important

 The `Elementary School Operating Status w1.csv` schema is altered from the defaults in `esos-nces-district-status-facets.R` that `readr::read_csv()` would have used.
 Notably, the `State FIPS code` and `NCES district ID` are forced to be character columns.
 See `esos-nces-district-status-facets.R` for the {readr} spec.

+MIT license also only applies to the artifacts I've created.
+See the source sites for ESOS and NCES license requirements.